haberdashPI/vscode-master-key/README.md

 > [!WARNING]
 > 🚧 Master Key is still under construction. 🚧
 >
 > The README is a WIP document that will eventually reflect the intended state for a 0.1.0 release at which point this extension will be published to VSCode's extension marketplace.
-Expect to find missing features, bugs and incomplete documentation.
+For now expect to find missing features, a variety of bugs and incomplete documentation.

 Master key helps you to learn, create and use powerful keybindings.